Zeroth-Order Policy Gradient for Reinforcement Learning from Human Feedback without Reward Inference: Zeroth-Order Policy Gradient Algorithms for RLHF

 \subsection{ZBCPG: Zeroth-Order Block-Coordinate Policy Gradient from Human Feedback}

-In high-dimensional optimization problems, it is usually memory and operation inefficient to approximate the full gradient and update all the parameters in the policy network at the same iteration step~\citep{Malladi23ZOLLM,zhang2024ZOLLM}, which motivates parameter efficient fine-tuning (PEFT).
+In high-dimensional optimization problems, it is usually memory restricted or operation inefficient to approximate the full gradient and update all the parameters in the policy network at the same iteration step~\citep{Malladi23ZOLLM,zhang2024ZOLLM}, which motivates parameter efficient fine-tuning (PEFT).
 The stochastic (block) coordinate descent approach naturally arises because of its ease of implementation, low memory requirements, and adaptability to distributed settings~\citep{nesterov12scd,lu15bscd}.
 The same advantage also applies to RLHF when the number of parameters in the policy network is too large.
-Therefore, we propose a block coordinate version of ZPG, called \emph{\textbf{Z}eroth-Order \textbf{B}lock \textbf{C}oordinate \textbf{P}olicy \textbf{G}radient} (ZBCPG), which is summarized in Alg.~\ref{alg:ZBCPG}.
-The key difference between ZBCPG and ZPG is the choice of the perturbation direction.
+Therefore, we propose ZBCPG, a block coordinate version of ZPG, which is summarized in Alg.~\ref{alg:ZBCPG}.
+The key difference between ZBCPG and ZPG is the choice of the perturbation direction, where we use Rademacher noise instead of the normal perturbation in ZPG.

 \textbf{Zeroth-Order Block Coordinate Gradient Approximation:} Instead of sampling from a sphere, which perturbs all parameters of the policy network, ZBCPG separates the sampling procedure into two simple parts: first sample a minibatch of coordinates and then sample a zero-centered Bernoulli random variable for each coordinate, which still results in a valid gradient estimator.